ralph7777/Java-Programming/BankAccount/README.md

 Saving Account class (extends BankAccount): A savings account can earn interest if the balance remains above or equal to the minimum balance.

-Account Demo: The test driver, simulates a bank with both checking and savings accounts.
+Account Demo: The test driver, simulates a bank account with both checking and savings accounts.